bagder/http3-explained/en/why-ossification.md

 Internet in many different places along the way to make sure this network of networks works as it is supposed to.
 These devices, the boxes that are distributed out in the network, are what we sometimes refer to as middle-boxes.
-Boxes that sit somewhere between the end-points that are one of the two primary parties involved in a traditional network data transfer.
+Boxes that sit somewhere between the two end-points and are the primary parties involved in a traditional network data transfer.

 These boxes serve many different specific purposes but I think we can say that universally they are put there because someone thinks they must be there to